Soft Machine (Teddybears album)

-Soft Machine is an album by Teddybears.
+Soft Machine is the fifth studio album by Swedish alternative rock band Teddybears.
 It was released on 12 September 2006 on Big Beat Recordings and Columbia Records.
 It was the first album the band released under the name Teddybears, as they had previously been Teddybears STHLM.

 Excluding "Intro", "Riot Going On" is the only new song from the group.
 The rest are reproductions of tracks found on their previous albums Fresh and Rock 'n' Roll Highschool, with "Throw Your Hands Up" renamed "Are You Feelin' It?".